 The lady watches their bare backs as the smaller one follows the bigger one along the sidewalk.
 She smiles.
 “They picked my driveway.
 I am the lucky one!”

-Three young sisters persist in asking for a dog.
-Eventually, their parents give in and later wonder why they had ever been reluctant.
-They get Brandy Wilbur Pie–a dog who loves and tirelessly carries out jobs for many people.
-While the sisters grow up under her example, Brandy's chin turns grey and finally she can’t get up anymore, though she keeps trying.
-The story ends with a loving scene in the backyard with Brandy surrounded by the ones she loves and their Vet, who help her to fly free.
+CHILDREN'S BOOK THAT TEACHES RESPONSIBILITY Three sisters learn life lessons about love and purpose from their working dog, Brandy Wilbur Pie.
+While the sisters grow up under her example, Brandy's chin turns grey and finally she can’t get up anymore.
+The story ends with a loving scene with Brandy surrounded by the ones she loves and their Vet, who help her to fly free.
 For ages 2-10 and plenty of story to strum hearts of older children and adults.
 Only soft covers available.

-This is a “Let’s-Solve-the-Mystery-about-Gramma” book.
-The storyteller leads the readers on a search for clues to find the long-lost recipe for Gramma’s incredible toasting bread.
-They look into Gramma’s life for clues and learn her unique recipes for making more than just bread!
+CHILDREN'S BOOK ABOUT FAMILY VALUES This is a “Let’s-Solve-the-Mystery-about-Gramma” book.
+Readers search for clues to find the long-lost recipe for Gramma’s incredible toasting bread.
+They look into Gramma’s life and learn her unique recipes for making more than just bread!
 Includes a recipe for children to make their own bread, quickly and easily.
 For ages 2-10 and plenty of story to strum hearts of older children and adults.

-One of the sisters from The Shared Dog book has grown up and moved far from her home to teach science in Arizona.
-Many of her young students come from Indian Nation reservations hours away.
+CHILDREN'S BOOK THAT BUILDS CHARACTER A young teacher has moved far from her home to teach science in Arizona.
+Many of her students come from Indian Nation reservations hours away.
 They must live in dormitories to attend school.
 The teacher and her students are homesick, until a herding-working dog enters their lives and changes everything!
 For ages 2-10 and plenty of story to strum hearts of older children and adults.

-Super gift for Valentine's Day!
-Can a sick child start her first small business venture during a long hospital stay?
+INSPIRATIONAL STORY FOR KIDS Can a child start her first small business venture during a long hospital stay?
 What spectacular sights can children see from the top floor of a hospital?
 How do children stuck in the hospital over holidays find courage?
 And how do the children of hospital staff cope when their parents are away from home working over the holidays?
 A story of caring, courage, and surprises!
 For ages 2-10 and plenty of story to strum hearts of older children and adults.